num0005/Osoyoos-Launcher/README.md

  * Run a Guerilla or Sapien instance from the UI
  * Run tool commands from the UI or open command prompt in the root of the toolkit

+## Usage

+0. Download and install the [.NET 5 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
+1. Download and run the launcher executable [from Github releases](https://github.com/num0005/Osoyoos-Launcher/releases).
+2. Use the setup dialog and/or profile wizard to setup the paths for all toolkits you wish to use.

 ## Credits

  * Discord user num0005#8646 (https://github.com/num0005)